-Natural water quality conditions during 2010-11 were typical of previous years with only minor changes in measured water quality parameters, primarily characterized by temperature stratification (layering) of the water column throughout most of the year.
+Natural water quality conditions during 2011-12 were typical of previous years with only minor changes in measured water quality parameters, primarily characterized by temperature stratification (layering) of the water column throughout most of the year.
 Currents and stratification were primary factors in determining the location of the discharged wastewater plume.
 Predominant alongshore current flows and strong temperature stratification in spring and summer kept the plume below the ocean surface and away from shore.
 Even when strong stratification was not present, as was the case for the winter quarter, water quality monitoring data indicated that the wastewater plume remained at depth.

-Plume-related changes in temperature, salinity, dissolved oxygen (DO), pH, and light transmissivity were measurable beyond the initial mixing zone during some surveys, but usually extended only into the nearfield stations, typically <2 km away from the outfall.
-None of these changes were determined to be environmentally significant since they fell within natural ranges to which marine organisms are exposed and compliance with California Ocean Plan (COP) criteria was high (95-100%).
+Plume-related changes in temperature, salinity, dissolved oxygen (DO), pH, and light transmissivity were measurable beyond the initial mixing zone during some surveys, but none of these changes were determined to be environmentally significant since they fell within natural ranges to which marine organisms are exposed and compliance with

+California Ocean Plan (COP) criteria was high (97-99%).
 Values and patterns in DO and pH were driven more by natural rather than outfall processes.
 One exception was an apparent reduction in DO that occurred periodically due to secondary entrainment of deeper, lower oxygen water caused by the rising effluent plume.

-During 2010-11, strong decreases in light transmittance (upwards to 30%) were associated with the Newport Canyon, while much smaller changes (less than 10%) were associated with the discharge plume.
+During 2011-12, strong decreases in light transmittance (upwards to 30%) were associated with the Newport Canyon, while much smaller changes (less than 10%) were associated with the discharge plume.
 Light transmittance was most strongly affected by phytoplankton.
 In all surveys, chlorophyll-a and, putatively, the resuspension of bottom sediments within the Newport Canyon had the greatest impacts on water clarity.
-Both Secchi depth and the 1% photosynthetically active radiation (PAR) value showed similar spatial patterns of reduced water clarity nearshore compared to offshore waters.
+Both Secchi depth and the 1% photosynthetically active radiation (PAR) value showed similar spatial patterns of reduced water clarity in nearshore compared to offshore waters.
 However, the 10% PAR showed a better relationship with the subsurface chlorophyll-a maxima.